hzqst/MetaHookSv/docs/Renderer.md

 * Warning : It may dramatically hurt performance.

+## New texture loader

+The maximum size of texture is extended to 4096 x 4096 if using new texture loader.

+This is enabled by default and may lead to some inconsistencies to the visual presentation of the textures that compared with the vanilla engine.

+You can add `-use_legacy_texloader` to the launch parameter to disable the new texture loader.

 ## Anti-Aliasing

 `r_fxaa` set to 1 to enable Fast Approximate Anti-Aliasing (FXAA).